VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 The [stack overflow developer's survey](https://survey.stackoverflow.co/2022/#learning-to-code-learn-code) was a little confusing when determining who is self-educated without the help of a CS degree or a bootcamp.
 Still, if we assume that the three categories don't significantly overlap, approximately 27% of developers learned via self-education.
 So what does it mean to be self-educated?
 The term is a little misleading.
 You're learning from *someone*.
 But generally, that learning comes from pre-recorded material outside a program's broader context.
 It means learning from sources like one-off online courses, books, blogs, podcasts, videos, games, challenges, documentation, other people's code, etc. There is no curriculum set for you, no teacher or TA to ask for help from, and no set of assignments.
 Because no one provides these things for you, if you choose this route, you'll need to get those things yourself.
 You'll need to design *your own* curriculum, set *your own* schedule and learning pace, *find* a network of people you can ask for help from (or muddy through yourself), and assign *yourself* topics to learn and projects to build.

 Who is this path good for?
 For one, it might be a good starting path for *anyone*.
 Because this path is free (or very cheap by comparison), it is very low risk.
 Anyone thinking about coding might at least *start* on the **self-education** path and see what it is all about.
-You can always *transition* to a college CS degree or bootcamp and be no worse off than when you started.
+You can always *transition* to a college CS degree or coding bootcamp and be no worse off than when you started.
 It might also be a good fit for you if you need to keep a full-time job and want to learn coding on the side at times that fit *your* schedule and that match *your* learning pace.

 While learning on your own schedule at your own pace can be one of the most significant *advantages* of self-education for some, it can be a huge *disadvantage* for others.
 It means (1) you have to figure out a curriculum and schedule to get from where you are to where you want to be (not easy when you don't yet know what it is you need to learn), and (2) you have to keep *yourself* accountable to stick that curriculum and schedule.
 With no one holding you accountable, you might struggle to find the motivation to stay on course.
 That is to say, **self-education** might not be the best fit for you if you need extra help finding your learning path and staying accountable.
 It also might not be the best fit for you if you find yourself needing lots of extra help from an authority figure or if you don't like going it alone.

 06_SELF_EDUCATION_PIC
 **The self-education path.**